minio/docs/source/security/minio-identity-management/policy-based-access-control.rst

 .. userpolicy:: consoleAdmin

-   Grants complete access to all S3 and administrative API operations against all resources on the MinIO server.
+   Grants complete access to all S3 and administrative API operations against all resources on the MinIO deployment.
 Equivalent to the following set of
    actions:

    - :policy-action:`s3:*`